tubasarikaya/Diabetes-Prediction-Model/README.md

 # Diabetes-Prediction-Model
-This project aims to predict the presence of diabetes in individuals using machine learning classification techniques.
+This project aims to predict the presence of diabetes in individuals using machine learning classification techniques